BirkdaleHigh/ps-SchoolGroups/README.md

 ## Property Mapping
 Active Directory | Sims.Net | Description
 ---------------- | -------- | -----------
-EmployeeNumber | adno | Admission Number
+EmployeeNumber | adno | Admission Number unique from sims used as the key to link student details between MIS and AD.
 GivenName | Legal Forename
 Surname | Legal Surname
-DisplayName | Preferred Forename Preferred Surname | Concatenation of names for pronunciation Intake | Year of Entry | Entry year the pupil is within the school
+DisplayName | Preferred Forename Preferred Surname | Concatenation of names for pronunciation, Email signatures and sign in display.
+Intake | Year of Entry | Entry year the pupil is within the school used to find OU Path

+## Rules
-Name filtering, Names with characters; ` ' <space> ` will have those characters stripped out for compatibility purposes on other systems.
+* Names with characters; ` ' <space> ` will have those characters stripped out for compatibility purposes on other systems.
+* Usernames must be =<20 characters and will be truncated or changed at use request when starting.
+* duplicate usernames will get a number appended, starting from 1.